k-ai-Documentation/sdk-js/README.md

 ## Usage Guide
 There are two type of versions: SaaS version and Premise version.

 SaaS version means you are using the service provided by Kai with cloud service.
-In this case, you need to provide your organizationId, instanceId, and apiKey to initialize the SDK.

-Premise version means you are using the service in your local server in your enterprise.
-In this case, you need to provide your host and api key (api kay is optional, depends on your enterprise settings) to initialize the SDK.

-For SaaS version, you will need 3 keys (organizationId, instanceId, apiKey) to initialize kaiStudio.
+In this case, you will need 3 keys (organizationId, instanceId, apiKey) to initialize kaiStudio.
 Please refer to the following code in [index.ts](index.ts):
 ```js
 if (this.credentials.organizationId && this.credentials.instanceId && this.credentials.apiKey) {
     headers = {